 Kitchen Helper Jobs in UK Visa Sponsorship 2025 – Apply Now

 The UK hospitality industry is booming and offers great opportunities for international candidates to work as kitchen helpers, with many roles eligible for visa sponsorship.
-This guide covers everything you need to know—from job responsibilities and benefits to salary expectations, visa processes, and how to land your dream role.
+Salaries for these positions typically range from £11.44 to £14 per hour, depending on experience and location.
+This guide covers everything you need to know, from job responsibilities and benefits to visa processes and how to land your dream role.

 What Does a Kitchen Helper Do?